 Hot tubs and swimming pools increase potential risks in your home.
 Ensure that they are included in your coverage policy to finance the cost of damages like medical bills.
 It may be dangerous to assume that pools and hot tubs are covered in your homeowners policy because some providers may require an additional policy to cover these installments.
 If an additional policy isn’t required, it is best to ensure that your third-party liability coverage limit is high enough to protect you and your guests if there’s a swimming accident.

 These are some facts that you must keep in mind to make the best of your homeowners insurance policy.
 Are you looking for assistance with home insurance in New York?
-Contact the experts at the Scavone Insurance Center in White Plains, New York today.
+Contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.